LandonTatro/Flatiron_Capstone/README.md

 We conducted a series of analyses to determine associations between various facets of films and generated profit/revenue.
 Our results lead to the following suggestions for Computing Vision:

 1. Aim to hire more experienced directors for profit security.
-2. Aim to release films on Fridays in order to maximize box office revenue
+2. Aim to release films on Fridays in order to maximize box office revenue.
 3. While we do not suggest using genre as a method of profit security, we do suggest additional research into potential confounding factors that may target higher median profit in animation, adventure, science fiction, action, and fantasy movies.

 The presentation for this project can be found [here.](Presentation.pdf)